As far as energy-efficient HVAC installation in Dayton, there’s good news for your family this tax period.

 Am I Limited to Claiming a Certain Amount?

 Yes, there’s a lifetime maximum credit of $500 per home.
-This means if you have used this incentive in past years, you should decrease any credit you already claimed.
+This means if you have used this incentive in prior years, you are required to lower any credit you already claimed.

-If you’ve previously claimed the max amount, you aren’t eligible for any other incentives under this expansion.
+If you’ve already claimed the maximum amount, you won’t be eligible for any other reductions under this expansion.

 Credit Limits for Certain Equipment